Measles resurgence in the United States: Major outbreaks

-There was one outbreak in 2015, involving 147 cases linked to exposure at Disneyland in California; one outbreak in 2017, among a largely unvaccinated Somali community in Minnesota; and 17 reported outbreaks in 2018.
+2015

+In a 2015 measles outbreak, 147 cases were linked to exposure at Disneyland in California.
+Following this outbreak, California changed its vaccination laws to only allow vaccination exemptions for those with medical conditions.

 In 2019, cases were reported in 23 states, and the total number of reported cases (764) reached the highest number in 25 years by April.
 More than 500 of these cases were people who were not vaccinated against measles, and another 125 had an unknown vaccination status.
 The bulk of those infected were from the Orthodox Jewish communities in and around New York City.
-The U.S. Centers for Disease Control and Prevention (CDC) reported 1,088 confirmed measles cases across 33 jurisdictions nationwide as of May 29, 2025.